paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 1. Turn on computer and login with your ANU UDS credentials

-Recources you should find on your desktop:
+Recources you should find on the desktop:
 Wavelab Pro 10.0 shortcut
-Wavelab Pro 10.0 operations manual
+Wavelab Pro 10.0 operations [manual](https://steinberg.help/wavelab-manuals/wavelab-pro/wavelab-pro-10/){:target="_blank"}

 2. Turn on the RME ADI-2 PRO FS
 3. Turn on and load a tape into the Tascam 122 mk II